am-flow/protobunny/docs/source/concepts.rst

      optional commons.JsonContent options=50;
    }

-If a message is treated as a “task queue” message by the library conventions, ``subscribe`` will use a **shared queue** (multiple workers consuming messages from one queue).
-The load is distributed among workers (competing consumers).
+For a “task queue” message, the ``subscribe`` function will use a **shared queue** (multiple workers consuming messages from one queue).
+The load is distributed among workers (competing consumers) according the backend load balancing algorithm.

 .. code:: python